 The next step is to test the wires on the starter.
 A starter usually does have two wires connected to it: one large b+ wire and one small.

-Check the ground between the engine and body.
-You can put a jumper cable between the battery negative terminal and a good ground point on the engine to check if it’s a bad ground.
+Check the ground between the engine and the body.
+You can put a jumper cable between the battery negative terminal and a good ground point on the engine to check if it’s bad ground.

 Check if you have 12V on the large wire on the starter with a multimeter.

-Check if you get 12V on the small wire when you are turning the ignition switch to starter position.
+Check if you get 12V on the small wire when you are turning the ignition switch to the starter position.
 Keep your hands away from any moving parts while doing it!

 If you have 12V on both the wires and the ground is right, there might be an ampere problem in the large wire or a faulty starter.
 It’s rare for the massive power cable to the starter to get damaged, so to be 100% sure that’s the cause, you have to perform a loading test on the wire.